StackVista/stackstate-docs/all_front_page.md

 ## StackState Self-hosted

-StackState Self-hosted can be used to observe an extensive set of technologies that originate either in your own data centers or in the cloud.
+Use StackState Self-hosted to observe an extensive set of technologies that originate either in your own data centers or in the cloud.

 * [StackState v5.0 docs](https://docs.stackstate.com/v/5.0/) 🚀 new release!
 * [StackState v4.6 docs](https://docs.stackstate.com/v/4.6/)